DanielSletskov/SSD_Chat/README.md

 6. Controlled Signalr hub connection
 By setting up he chat hub son only a limited amount of people can access and with no harcoded credentials it chech any risk for possible abuse.

-## End notes
-There are still more which could be done for a better system.
-The usabile is limited with the lack of chat history